cmpi-standard/headers/updates.md

 * Added Doxygen special commands @errors and @examples to encapsulate the section heading text, and to avoid unintended nesting when specified without empty separator line.
+* Created the remaining missing convenience functions.
+* Ensured that the various Doxygen commands in MB/MI functions and in convenience functions are in a consistent order.
+Documented that order in guidelines.md.
+Consider that a proposal.
+* Ensured that the MB/MI functions and the convenience functions are properly linked back and forth.
+* Restructured the MB capabilities documentation such that the generated pages for each capability have all relevant information, and the test mask descriptions (which had that up to now) are reduced to be just that.

 22 July - Andy
 --------------